Tracie Andrews: Murder

 On Sunday 1 December 1996, after another day of fierce arguments, Andrews and Harvey went to a local pub for the evening in an attempt to reconcile.
 Andrews claimed that on the way back to their flat in The Becks, Alvechurch, Worcestershire, late that evening the pair became involved in a road rage incident with two men.
 She claimed a car had followed her and Harvey and that two men from the car had confronted and attacked them after stopping them on a country lane.
 In reality, Andrews had stabbed Harvey over 42 times with a pen knife after they had stopped in his car following an argument.
-Harvey's sister later said she knew from the time she was told about the murder that Andrews had killed him.
+Harvey's sister later said that as soon as she learned of the murder she knew it was Andrews who had killed him.

 At a press conference on 3 December 1996, Andrews elaborated on the supposed attack, saying that a "fat man with staring eyes" had stabbed Harvey after getting out of a Ford Sierra in which he was a passenger.
 Over the next two weeks, police carried out investigations to track down Harvey's murderer.

-The couple's car had stopped near a cottage, and the commotion had alerted a male resident living metres away, who discovered Harvey stabbed on the road and a bruised and bloodied Andrews standing by him.
+The couple's car had stopped near a cottage, and the commotion had alerted a male resident living yards away, who discovered Harvey stabbed on the road and a bruised and bloodied Andrews standing by him.
 He immediately ran back to his house to call the emergency services.
 Police noted that Harvey's car had apparently not stopped on the road in any hurry, but had been neatly parked on the side of the road.
 Harvey had been stabbed in the back, throat and chest 42 times, with a fatal wound through an artery in the neck.